 A common complaint from plus-sized individuals is that the fashion industry does not cater to them.

-Fortunately, the modern world now understands that catering to a single body type is just unforgivable by this point.
+Fortunately, the modern world now understands that catering to a single body type is just unforgivable.

 You can find plenty of fantastic companies online and in-store that are ready to help you get your fabulous fitness outfit on so you can be comfortable and prepared to take on the trails.